-Since 2015, Apple has achieved Common Criteria (ISO/IEC 15408) certifications for each major iOS release and has expanded coverage to include the following:
+Apple began pursuing certifications under this new Common Criteria restructure with selected PPs starting in early 2015.
+Since 2015, Apple has achieved Common Criteria (ISO/IEC 15408) certifications for each major iOS release and has expanded coverage to include assurance provided by new Protection Profiles (PPs).
+These include the following: